Damon Krukowski

 Damon Krukowski (born September 6, 1963) is an American musician, poet and writer.
 He was a member of the dreampop band Galaxie 500 and the psychedelic rock band Magic Hour, and is half of the psychedelic folk duo Damon & Naomi.
 He is also a published poet and writer.
+He lives in Cambridge, Massachusetts.

+Early life and education

+Damon Krukowski was born on September 6, 1963, in the United States.
+He was educated at Harvard College where he studied social theory as an undergraduate and received a BA degree in 1985, and earned an M.A. degree in English and American literature.

+Krukowski is married to his former classmate, and fellow musician, Naomi Yang.

 Music

 Krukowski was the drummer with the dreampop band Galaxie 500 on all their recordings from 1987 until their split in 1991.
 He has also recorded three albums and toured with the psychedelic rock band Magic Hour.
 Since Galaxie 500's split he has worked as duo with his partner Naomi Yang as Damon & Naomi.

-Publishing
+Publishing, writing, and journalism

 In 1989 Krukowski and his partner set up the independent book publisher Exact Change, which specialises in publishing 19th and 20th century avant-garde literature.

-Writing and journalism
+He has taught writing, sound, and writing about sound in Harvard Extension School's Writing Program, and studio art department.

 Krukowski has written poetry and prose works as well as writing extensively on music, sound and the music industry for Pitchfork and has had books on the subject published.